The versatility of wood-plastic composite plastics

 Wood-plastic composites are compatible with most plastic processing tooling and are far more efficient to produce when compared to traditional woodworking.
 Most machinery capable of molding conventional plastics can also be used to mold wood-plastic composites.
 Colors can be embedded in the plastic itself, removing the need to paint finished products.
 This eliminates toxicity concerns that may otherwise come with toys designed for infants or pets.

 Luke’s Toys are eco-friendly and made in America.
-They are intended for the 3+ age group, teach problem solving and eye-hand coordination.
+They are intended for the 3+ age group, teach problem-solving and eye-hand coordination.
 And they are fun!

+Wood-plastic composite versatility is limited only by our imaginations.
 Recently, a large toy manufacturer investigated prospects for improving their margins on a popular classic toy.
 They selected a wood-plastic composite alternative.
 The company began injection molding a wood-plastic composite instead of shaping wooden pieces, bypassing one of the most expensive steps in their manufacturing process.
 Also, because color could be added during the molding process, the parts did not need to be painted.
 This eliminated the concerns of peeling or chipping paint.

 When a world-renowned designer sought to make a chair from repurposed waste materials, he turned to a wood-plastic composite made with recycled plastic.
 From this, he created beautiful, high quality furniture from materials that would otherwise have been discarded.